mcmonkeyprojects/Sentinel/README.md

             - Play with them freely, just be careful if you have other players around!
             - Do note, they won't attack you unless you run command: `/sentinel removeignore owner`.
     - Look through the commands on this readme and the example NPC setups.

+### Frequently Asked Questions

+- **"How Do I Make The NPC Go Back To A Spot After It's Done Fighting?"**
+    - Set a single point in `/npc path`.
+It will stand and guard that spot, and return there when not in combat.
+Consider also setting `/sentinel spawnpoint` there.
+- **"How Do I Make An NPC Run Commands When It Dies?"** or **"How Do I Make An NPC Do Some Custom Behavior At Some Custom Time?"**
+    - Sentinel is a plugin that adds combat features to Citizens NPCs.
+It is not a general purpose scripting engine and doesn't try to be.
+If you want custom scripted behavior with NPCs, use [Denizen](https://guide.denizenscript.com/) for that.

 ### Common Issues